hapax/hapax.github.io/_posts/2020-11-28-exponential.md

 as the sum of natural numbers, but with terms above $N/100$ smoothly ignored.
 To a physicist, we must ignore these large terms to get a sensible, finite answer, but the choice of $N$ is an arbitrary one without physical meaning.
-So in our final answer,
+So, in the identity

 $$
 e^{-1/N} + 2 e^{-2/N} + 3 e^{-3/N} + \cdots = N^2 - \frac{1}{12} + \cdots,
 $$

-we should ignore the $N^2$ on the RHS.
-It is simply a way to discipline a badly behaved sum, and get it spit out it's true value.
+there is nothing meaningful about the $N^2$ on the RHS.
+It reflects an arbitrary choice about how to discipline a badly behaved sum, and force that sum to tell us its true value.
-That is the term independent of $N$, namely $-1/12$.
+That true value is the term independent of $N$, namely $-1/12$.